segmentio/segment-docs/src/connections/destinations/lumen/index.md

 From drip campaigns, special coupon offers, growth hacking, activating inactive customers, e.t.c., we do the heavy lifting while you focus on other business operations.

-This destination is maintained by Lumen.
+Lumen maintains this destination.
 For any issues with the destination, [contact the Lumen Support team](mailto:hello@uselumen.co).